 More often than not, start-ups are not governed in a way that optimises performance and decision making.
 Despite the best intentions and great experience, the reality is that time and energy is repeatedly wasted by startup CEOs and their directors.

-My experience on the board of publicly listed companies, and in fundraising has taught me that focus is key.
+My experience on the board of publicly listed companies and in fundraising has taught me that focus is key.
 The board should serve to help with the strategy and leadership of the company.
 This requires a balance of reporting and not getting ‘bogged’ down on the minor points.
-I help guide the board and founders toward shared vision and align in high-stress ‘bet the company’ situations.
+I help guide the board and founders toward shared vision and to align in high-stress ‘bet the company’ situations.